 “Healthcare data breaches in 2015 were more likely to be caused by human error in the form of stolen or lost assets, insider and privilege misuse, and miscellaneous errors, such as improper device disposal or mishandling PHI, reported Verizon in its “2016 Breach Investigations Report.”

 Researchers at Verizon set out to discover and understand the primary motivations behind data breaches across various industries, including healthcare.”

 “The attackers who stole $81 million from the Bangladesh central bank probably hacked into software from the SWIFT financial platform that is at the heart of the global financial system, said security researchers at British defense contractor BAE Systems.

-SWIFT, a cooperative owned by 3,000 financial institutions, confirmed to Reuters that it was aware of malware targeting its client software.
+SWIFT, a cooperative owned by 3,000 financial institutions, confirmed to Reuters that it was aware of Malware: Software that is intended to damage or disable computers and computer systems. targeting its client software.
 Its spokeswoman Natasha Deteran said SWIFT on Monday released a software update to thwart the malware, along with a special warning for financial institutions to scrutinize their security procedures.”

 “A sophisticated malware, identified as “Multigrain,” has been found to steal payment card data from point-of-sale (POS) stations.

 When a team of researchers at FireEye recently discovered this new type of POS malware, they found out that it had overlapping traits of a previously-known, notorious POS malware known as NewposThings.
 However, the new variant uses advanced techniques to steal card data; it employs digital signature to specifically target POS security terminals and exfiltrates the stolen information over Domain Name System (DNS).”

 “Microsoft has been observing the activities of a cyber espionage group that has leveraged a Windows patching system in attacks aimed at organizations in South and Southeast Asia.